 Pro Tip 2: if you feel like the daily stand up meetings are dull and people aren’t engaged, add some kind of visual board (like a Kanban board) where team members will leave their answers (or the meeting host will write them down).
 It will add some gamification to the ceremony and, if you make it digital, the remote team will also be able to have a look at it throughout the day whenever they want.

 Bonus tip: Meetings can be hard to lead if the team is all shy and closed off.
 Consider adding ice breakers to your meetings, even the daily stand up.
 Just keep them short and fun, and rotate ice breaking activities to build excitement around the upcoming meeting.

 A daily standup meeting is not a project status meeting but a 15-minute event in your daily planner held at the same time and place to reduce complexities.

 The main purpose is to bring everyone on the same page by sharing how other team members are doing in terms of getting closer to achieving the sprint goal.

 The meeting is called stand-up as people do really stand up a lot of the time.
 Such format allows to maintain a fast-paced attitude And it’s harder for individuals to go on and on cause others are waiting

 The daily standup meetings keep the team energized and motivated.
-They boost team spirit and cooperation, make sure everyone stays on the right track, and prevent issues.
+They boost team spirit and cooperation, make sure everyone stays on the right track with their personal to do list, and prevent issues.